Special Air Service: Recruitment and training

-Taking place in Wales, specifically Sennybridge and the Brecon Beacons, selection lasts for five weeks and normally starts with approximately 200 potential candidates.
+The first phase of selection, aptitude phase, lasts 4 weeks and takes place in the Brecon Beacons.
+This phase also involves training in Sennybridge, and normally starts with approximately 200 potential candidates.
 Candidates complete a Personal Fitness Test (PFT) upon arrival, which consists of at least 50 sit-ups in two minutes, 60 press-ups in two minutes, and a 1.5 mi run in 10 minutes and 30 seconds.
 They then complete an Annual Fitness Test (AFT), which consists of marching 8 mi in two hours while carrying 25 lb of equipment.
 Candidates then march cross-country against the clock, increasing the distance covered each day; this culminates in an endurance test known as the "Endurance", in which candidates march 40 mi with full equipment before climbing up and down the mountain Pen y Fan (886 m; 2,907 ft) in 20 hours.
 By the end of this phase, candidates must then be able to run 4 mi in 30 minutes or less and swim 2 mi in 90 minutes or less.

+After completing aptitude phase, officer candidates are required to spend a week assessing their ability to carry out planning for UKSF operations while fatigued and stressed.
 Following mountain training, the jungle phase takes place in Belize, Brunei, or Malaysia.
 Candidates are taught navigation, patrol formation and movement, and jungle survival skills.
-They then return to the UK to begin training in battle plans and foreign weapons, and then take part in combat survival exercises, ending in week-long escape and evasion training.
+Candidates then return to the UK to begin training in battle plans and foreign weapons, and then take part in combat survival exercises, ending in week-long escape and evasion training.
 Candidates are formed into patrols and, with nothing more than a tin can filled with survival equipment, are dressed in World War II-era uniforms and told to head for a particular destination by sunrise.
 The final selection test, resistance to interrogation (RTI), lasts for 36 hours.

-Typically only 10% of candidates make it through the initial selection process.
-From a group of approximately 200 candidates, most will drop out within the first few days, and fewer than 30 will remain by the end.
-Those who complete all phases of selection are transferred to an operational squadron.

-For applicants to the reserve component, 21 SAS and 23 SAS, the pathway involves comparable elements, apart from jungle training, but taken in blocks, spread out over a longer period, to fit in with the demands of participants' civilian careers.

-In October 2018, recruitment policy changed to allow women to become members of the SAS for the first time.
-In August 2021, two women became the first to pass the pre-selection course, making them eligible for the full course.